fedoco/apple-slicer/README.md

 You can configure your local currency (€ in this example) within the script.

+## One more thing…

+Now, how to actually report sales handled by Apple's EU subsidiary to the tax authorities?
+With a little help from [Steuererklärung.app](https://steuererklärung-app.de/), it's quite straightforward:
+Run the script with the `-steuerapp-esl` parameter and all that's left to do is to select the current reporting period on the ESL form.
+Your VAT ID and address data will be remembered by the app after your first successful submission.

 ## Obligatory disclaimer

 There is absolutely no warranty.
 I am (thankfully) not a tax advisor and therefore cannot guarantee for the correctness of the above or the Python script in any way.